 Important: If you are testing the form on your local machine, e.g. using XAMP, then you might always get the error page and NO mail will be sent.
 The reason is, that sendmail will not work on some local machines using a dynamic IP address, because most mailexchangers are blocking dynamic IP address ranges.
 Please upload the form to your webserver and run it there.

-What's the difference between the Free and the Licensed Version?
+What's the difference between the Test and the Licensed Version?

 How can the Captcha work without Cookies and third party plug-ins?

 The program uses php Sessions, which are temporary saved values on the server.